demisto/content/Packs/XSOAR_EDL_Checker/Integrations/XSOAREDLChecker/README.md

 Checks an XSOAR EDL to make sure it's returning a valid response.
-This integration was integrated and tested with version 6.8+ of Cortex XSOAR.
+This integration was integrated and tested with version 6.12 and 8.4 of Cortex XSOAR.

 ## Configure XSOAR EDL Checker on Cortex XSOAR